PandaraWen/PDChart/README.md

 * CoreGraphics.framework
 * QuartzCore.framework

-You will need LLVM 3.0 or later in order to build PNChart.
+You will need LLVM 3.0 or later in order to build PDChart.